LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 The Logtalk compiler will warn us of any redefinition of a Prolog built-in predicate inside an object or category.
 Sometimes the redefinition is intended.
-In other cases, the user may not be aware that the subjacent Prolog compiler may already provide the predicate as a built-in or we may want to ensure code portability among several Prolog compilers with different sets of built-in predicates.
+In other cases, the user may not be aware that the used backend Prolog compiler may already provide the predicate as a built-in or may want to ensure code portability among several Prolog compilers with different sets of built-in predicates.

 .. _errors_redefinion_predicates: